Pope tells cardinals to tackle divisive family issues with courage

 Bishops in some countries, including Britain, opted not to publish their findings, but those published by German, Swiss and Japanese bishops showed that many people did not know Church teachings fully or rejected them as unrealistic and heartless.

-They showed that most Catholics in those countries disputed bans on contraception, premarital or gay sex and criticised the rules regarding divorced Catholics.
+They showed that most Catholics in those countries disputed bans on contraception, premarital or gay sex and criticized the rules regarding divorced Catholics.

 Addressing the gathering of cardinals, Francis called the family the "fundamental cell of society" and indirectly re-stated the Catholic Church's opposition to gay marriage.